sonyapat/journaling-desktop-app/README.md

 ## 🔮 Future Improvements
 - Support for multiple user accounts
-- Tagging, searching, and filtering reflections
+- Editing, searching, and filtering reflections
-- Enhanced user interface with JavaFX
+- Storing entries with date and time
 - Exporting and importing reflections for backup